ga-curriculum/responsive-design-v2/accounting-for-mobile-devices/README.md

 Below is an example of a page with the viewport meta tag on the left and the same page without it on the right:

 ![Meta viewport tag & No meta viewport tag](./assets/meta-no-meta.png)

-## ❓ Review Questions

-- What does the viewport meta tag do?
-- True/False: It's better to start by building the CSS for your page from the perspective of larger-width devices.
-Once that's done, you can add CSS for smaller-width devices.
-- What does the virtual viewport enable on mobile devices?